jekyllrb-ja/jekyllrb-ja.github.io/_docs/collections.md

       </td>
       <td>
         <p>
           The (unrendered) content of the document.
-If no YAML front-matter is provided, this is the entirety of the file contents.
-If YAML front-matter is used, then this is all the contents of the file after the terminating `---` of the front-matter.
+If no YAML Front Matter is provided, this is the entirety of the file contents.
+If YAML Front Matter is used, then this is all the contents of the file after the terminating `---` of the front matter.
         </p>
       </td>
     </tr>